WardenDrew/portfolio/README.md

 https://github.com/WardenDrew/portfolio/tree/main/unnamed-hris-project

 # VS Code Web Cluster
-A project for a school to dynamically build and host a cluster of VS Code web instances and provide persistent storage for students, allowing students to practice C# development while using Chromebooks.
+A project used while co-teaching a highschool programming course.
+It was used to dynamically build and host a cluster of VS Code web instances and provide persistent storage for students, allowing students to practice C# development while using Chromebooks.

 Showcases docker and devops work.